 The minimum wage rate varies from state to state.
 So it’s important to understand the minimum wage rates and laws for the state you and your employees call home.

 In Nebraska, there are quite a few things to keep in mind when it comes to compensating your workers.
-That’s why we’ve created this guide, just for you, to stay up to date with what’s going on with minimum wage in Nebraska.
+That’s why we’ve created this guide, just for you, to stay up to date with what’s going on with the Nebraska minimum.

 Get Started with Square Payroll

 Learn how to formalize and grow your business.
 Check out the Employer Launchpad.